Skip to Content

 Magdalena Paluchowska/Shutterstock

-November and December are the worst time for a safari in Tanzania because it’s hot, rainy, muddy, and harder to view Tanzania’s amazing wildlife.
+The worst times to visit Tanzania are in November and December because it’s hot, rainy, muddy, and harder to view Tanzania’s amazing wildlife.

 On the bright side, you’ll benefit with lower prices, fewer crowds, more booking availability, and spotting plenty of baby animals at this time of year.